Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptive dynamics prediction, control, and observer design

-shows that each component $e_i$ is a low-pass filter of each component of the function approximation error $\left[\sigma_i\left(\widehat{\bThet}\bx\right) - \sigma_i\left(\bThet\bx\right)\right]$.
-Applying Lemma~\ref{lem:conv} shows that $\be\rightarrow 0$.
+with $\psi$ a strongly convex function on $n\times n$ matrices or vectors in $\mathbb{R}^{n^2}$ and $\gamma > 0$ a positive gain. \end{prop} The proof is given in Appendix~\ref{app2:rec_net}.
+In (\ref{eqn:rec_net_predict}), the true vector of firing rates $\bx$ is used underneath the application of $\bsig(\cdot)$ in the $\dot{\hat{\bx}}$ dynamics.
 This approach could be used, for example, for identifying regularized low-dimensional models in computational neuroscience.
 Our results are similar to those of~\citet{foster2020learning}, but handle a mirror descent or natural gradient extension valid in the continuous-time deterministic setting.

-The adaptation law (\ref{eqn:refl}) cannot be implemented directly through a PI form.
+The adaptation law (\ref{eqn:rec_net_adaptive}) cannot be implemented directly through a PI form.
 However, it can be well-approximated, for example by the PI construction

 for $\lambda > 0$ a positive gain ensuring $\bar{\bx} \approx \bx$.